dan12mol/dan12mol-fullblog/content/post/vim-adventures-part-two.md

 3. [NERDTree](https://github.com/scrooloose/nerdtree).
 I find myself using this more and more seldom but it's still a great choice of a plugin especially when you're starting out with vim.
 It basically adds a sidebar to vim which is a fully-featured tree explorer.

 That's about it as far as plugins are concerned, there's plenty more plugins out there which you can check out and improve your vim experience, I personally recommend [VimAwesome](http://vimawesome.com/) as a plugin explorer.

+Onwards, minion!

+---

+Now the fun part begins.
+So you've decided to check out the power of vim and use it for yourself.
+First of all let me make things clear for you.
+Vim takes time.
+When you first load it up you won't be able to do sh*t properly in it.
+Reading the few tips&tricks I've got for you in the following section will start to make things work, but it still won't be fast.
+At best, a week or two into using vim you'll be